jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

         way to quickly spot check that you loaded what you expected.

-    *   Try: Click on a few other series in the left list and make sure they contain the right files.
+    *   Try: Click on a few other series in the left list and make sure they contain the right profiles.

 #.
 Click the "Next" button to load in the series data (may take a little bit)
-    and advance to the next part of the analysis.
+    and advance to the next part of the analysis, the series buffer and sample range window.

     |ms_series_info_png|

 #.
-The next portion of the analysis allows you to define buffer and sample
+The series buffer and sample range window allows you to define buffer and sample
     series in a manner similar to how you define buffer and sample profiles for a LC Series dataset.
 The window shows a plot of total scattering intensity for each series.
-Here, each point corresponds to the sum of the total intensity of every profile in the series (for this example data set, each point in the sum of intensity from 40 profiles).
+Here, each point corresponds to the sum of the total intensity of every profile in the series (for this example data set, each point is the sum of intensity from 40 profiles).
 The series number corresponds to the series ID given in the list of series in the loading panel.